-A times the very order of the words used in headlines will present the idea that Israel's systematic violence against Palestinians is a necessary act of self-defence against actual or potential attacks.
+In addition to spreading outright misinformation, the very order of the words used in headlines will often present the idea that Israel's systematic violence and genocide of Palestinians in Gaza is a necessary act of self-defence against actual or 'potential' attacks.
 When we consider that on average, eight out of ten people do not read past the headline of an article, and six out of ten will share the link to a story on social media without reading the content, the way issues are framed and expressed - often in soundbite size - are of considerable importance.

-International audiences were witness to misleading depictions of Israel's attacks on Gaza for the last two decades in particular: the 2008-09 military attacks on Gaza, during Israel's Operation Cast Lead; the renewed assaults during Operation Protective edge in 2014; in 2018 following protests by Palestinians who marched for the right of refugees to return to their homes as enshrined in international law; and most recently in May 2021 following the Israeli raid of Al-Aqsa mosque and their subsequent airstrikes into besieged Gaza.
+Long before October 2023, international audiences were witness to misleading depictions of Israel's attacks on Gaza for more than two decades, in particular: the 2008-09 military attacks on Gaza, during Israel's Operation Cast Lead; the renewed assaults during Operation Protective edge in 2014; in 2018 following protests by Palestinians who marched for the right of refugees to return to their homes as enshrined in international law; and in May 2021 following the Israeli raid of Al-Aqsa mosque and their subsequent airstrikes into besieged Gaza.
 The cumulative effect of these depictions should not be ignored either, with audiences being repeatedly told that the cyclical nature of these assaults is located not in Israel's policy of 'mowing the lawn' as policy makers have called it, but instead in Palestinian's refusal to live peacefully, 'side by side'.

 The depictions of the military assaults by Israel provide much insight into some of the failures and bias involved in media coverage of the subject.
-However, while an instructive and striking example, it is also important to note that these problems are certainly not limited to the reporting of events in Gaza, but relate to all mentions of Palestine and Palestinians everywhere, including amongst the diaspora/displaced majority.
+However, while an instructive and striking example, it is also important to note that these problems are certainly not limited to the reporting of events in Gaza but relate to all mentions of Palestine and Palestinians everywhere, including amongst the diaspora/ displaced majority.

 The headlines below were written in reference to Israel's attacks on the Palestinians in May 2021 and October 2023.
-The examples demonstrate the various forms of repressive linguistic practices which are expressed in print, broadcast and digital coverage of Israel's actions.
+These examples demonstrate the various forms of repressive linguistic practices, which are expressed in print, broadcast and digital coverage of Israel's actions.